rguske/blog/content/post/a-linux-development-desktop-with-vmware-horizon-part-iii-shell.md

 # High :zap: Way to Shell

-The operationalization of platforms such as Kubernetes, or the use of tools for building services or applications such as Docker, requires in both cases the use of the command-line.
+The operationalization of platforms such as e.g. Kubernetes, or the use of tools for building services or applications such as Docker, requires in both cases the use of the command-line.
 There are dozens of great plugins, themes and extensions out there to pimp your shell so that it´ll help you to increase velocity as well as useability.

 **Part III** of my series is focused on the Shell and which *"Highway"* you can take to have the described tool available at the end.